 As the title suggests, the novel is a near-future dystopian tale that follows the extended Mandible family through the chaos that ensues when the United States government defaults on its gargantuan debt and the US dollar is ditched in favour of a new supranational reserve currency called the bancor—from which the United States is excluded.

 The US dollar plummets in value and savings are wiped out by runaway inflation.
 Treasury bonds are rendered void pursuant to what President Dante Alvarado bills a great ‘debt reset’.
 All gold—up to and including wedding rings—is confiscated, and no more than $100 can be taken out of the country.
 And so, as the United States descends into a crude and desperate neo-mercantilism, the Mandible fortune is erased.
-The extended Mandible family—spanning four generations—ends up sharing a single brownstone townhouse in Brooklyn, which is by that time a smoking ruin rife with poverty, crime and third-world dysfunction.
+The extended Mandible family—spanning four generations—ends up sharing a cramped townhouse in East Flastbrush Brooklyn, which is by that time a smoking ruin rife with poverty, crime and third-world dysfunction.
 And even then, the entire family is eventually rendered homeless when a rival family evicts them at gunpoint.

 But the genius of The Mandibles is not in these sweeping, dramatic predictions, but rather the eerie realism with which they’re illustrated.
 Chaotic world events are seamlessly woven into the plot via news bulletins and casual dialogue, peppering a story arc in which the constituent families in the Mandible clan go from the comfortable upper-middle class to desperately impoverished.
 Jobs are lost.
 Cash-strapped elderly relatives are thrown out of nursing homes.
 Trips to the supermarket become painful ordeals in which the most basic of goods are both scarce and absurdly expensive.
 The children resort to scavenging and stealing, with the exception of 19-year-old Savannah who turns to prostitution.
 As one character says, the main problem with this is that she has ‘too much competition’.